 The Gender Games Series Review

-This summer, I challenged myself to read 8-12 books.
-But, I decided to just take my time reading so that I could focus on applying for jobs.
-I was able to read 7 books during the summer.
+This summer, I challenged myself to read 8-12 books but I was only able to read 7 books during the summer.
+But that is okay with me because I was focusing on applying to jobs.
 I read books 2-7 in The Gender Games series as well as Fierce Kingdom by Gin Phillips.
 Since I spent most of my summer reading one series, I decided to write a review on entire Gender Games series.
 You can find my rating at the end of the blog!